BitForgeCraftedCode/ImagePerfect/README.md

 	+ #### File System Issue/Bug
 		- Known issue: folders imported containing only ZIP files cannot be opened
+		- On Ubuntu folders imported with the same name but different case will show all folders within each folder in both folders.

 ### Shotwell Import